Nishant-Jain-Codes/threeJS-SolarSystemExplorer/readme.md

     -   [x]  Design and create the home page with project information.
 3. Create Solar System Page:

-    -   [ ]  Design and create the solar system viewer page.
+    -   [x]  Design and create the solar system viewer page.
 4. Set Space Background:

-    -   [ ]  Set up a space-themed background for the solar system viewer.
+    -   [x]  Set up a space-themed background for the solar system viewer.

 #### 3D Solar System Visualization

 1. Create Planets:

-    -   [ ]  Develop 3D models and textures for each planet in the solar system.
+    -   [x]  Develop 3D models and textures for each planet in the solar system.
 2. Add Planet Information:

-    -   [ ]  Create an information section for each planet, including facts and details.
+    -   [x]  Create an information section for each planet, including facts and details.
-    -   [ ]  Integrate the OpenAI API for generating fun facts and additional information.
+    -   [x]  Integrate the OpenAI API for generating fun facts and additional information.
 3. Arrange Planets in Order:

-    -   [ ]  Implement a system to order the planets correctly to form a solar system.
+    -   [x]  Implement a system to order the planets correctly to form a solar system.
 4. Orbit Simulation:

     -   [ ]  Showcase the planets in their proper orbits around the sun.
 5. Realistic Characteristics:

     -   [ ]  Apply realistic rotation and speed for each planet.
-    -   [ ]  Incorporate accurate data and details about the planets.
+    -   [x]  Incorporate accurate data and details about the planets.

 #### User Experience and Testing

 1. Mobile Optimization:

-    -   [ ]  Make the app responsive and optimized for mobile devices, particularly in landscape mode.
+    -   [x]  Make the app responsive and optimized for mobile devices.
 2. User Testing:

     -   [ ]  Conduct usability testing to gather feedback and make improvements.